 - (1) Status of implementation of the initiatives for compliance - All officers and employees of the Oji Group have been issued pocket-sized Oji Group Corporate Code of Conduct and Oji Group Behavior Standard, which specify the rules they are expected to follow, to ensure that these rules are fully known across the Group. - In an effort to promote compliance awareness, the Corporate Compliance Department publishes and regularly distributes Compliance News mainly to the domestic Group companies, while Global Compliance News to the overseas Group companies, apart from the implementation of internal training sessions as appropriate, on the subject of compliance and various laws and regulations.
-Furthermore, the Corporate Compliance Department, from time to time, conducts compliance awareness survey of the Group's employees, and prepares action plans based on the results thereof in an effort to improve such awareness. - Compliance officer and compliance promotion leader are assigned to each entity and department under the Oji Group, while each worksite holds compliance meetings at least semi-annually, requiring participation by all staff, as part of an effort to enhance the extent and level of compliance awareness. - The Group Bribery Prevention Regulations is divided into: the "Group Regulations for Preventing Acts of Giving Bribes and Corruption" and the "Group Regulations for Preventing Acts of Receiving Bribes and Corruption," aimed to develop and enhance the existing system.
-The preventative structure and measures against bribery and corruption are further enhanced by encouraging awareness-raising through education and training within the Group. - Business ethics helpline system is in place for preventing legal violations or improprieties, and promptly detecting/correcting them, where two contact points, one inside the Company and the other outside the Company (an attorney's office) have been established, which are open to consultation and reporting by all officers and employees of the Group. - (2) Status of implementation of the initiatives for risk management - Under the Group Risk Management Regulations, the scope of risks to be managed are defined as risks affecting all the tangible and intangible property owned by Oji Group.
+Furthermore, the Corporate Compliance Department, from time to time, conducts compliance awareness survey of the Group's employees, and prepares action plans based on the results thereof in an effort to improve such awareness. - Compliance officer and compliance promotion leader are assigned to each entity and department under the Oji Group, while each worksite holds compliance meetings at least semi-annually, requiring participation by all staff, as part of an effort to enhance the extent and level of compliance awareness. - The Group Bribery Prevention Regulations have been established, under which a preventative structure and measures against bribery is being further enhanced by encouraging awareness-raising through education and training within the Group. - Business ethics helpline system is in place for preventing legal violations or improprieties, and promptly detecting/correcting them, where two contact points, one inside the Company and the other outside the Company (an attorney's office) have been established, which are open to consultation and reporting by all officers and employees of the Group. - (2) Status of implementation of the initiatives for risk management - Under the Group Risk Management Regulations, the scope of risks to be managed are defined as risks affecting all the tangible and intangible property owned by Oji Group.
 The risks to be managed are divided into Group-shared risks and risks affecting specific operational lines, and these risks are further categorized into the following risk types: environmental risks, compliance risks, information security risks, product liability risks, natural disaster risks, etc. - Risk management structures are clarified to expedite response by defining the departments responsible for risk management and the departments to support such management for each risk type. - In preparation for situations of emergency, structures are in place to provide reporting and information collection on a 24-hour/day system to ensure expeditious initial response.
-In addition, inspection and maintenance, etc. of the equipment and other hardware required during emergencies is continuously carried out and steps are taken to enhance the crisis management structure. - In particular, if a serious situation arises that requires a Group-wide response, there is a system in place whereby an Group emergency headquarters is set up to confirm the safety of employees, check the damage suffered, and take prompt measures to continue supplying products to our customers. - The Internal Audit Department shall perform audits on the status of compliance, risk management and internal control at the Group companies, to verify the effectiveness of the internal control functions and credibility of financial reporting, and report on the results thereof to the Group Management Meeting and Audit & Supervisory Board Members.
+In addition, inspection and maintenance, etc. of the equipment and other hardware required during emergencies is continuously carried out and steps are taken to enhance the crisis management structure. - In particular, if a serious situation arises that requires a Group-wide response, there is a system in place whereby an Group emergency headquarters is set up to confirm the safety of employees, check the damage suffered, and take prompt measures to continue supplying products to our customers. - The Internal Audit Department shall perform audits on the status of compliance, risk management and internal control at the Group companies, to verify the effectiveness of the internal control functions and credibility of financial reporting, and report on the results thereof to the Group

+Management Meeting and Audit & Supervisory Board Members.